What is constructive dismissal?

 Does that mean I should quit if I think I have been constructively dismissed?

 Maybe.
 Quitting is usually the first step in claiming constructive dismissal.
-But do not act on this before receiving advice from experienced employment law counsel.
+But do not act on this before receiving advice from an experienced employment lawyer in Toronto.

 Claiming constructive dismissal is sometimes a risky proposition.
 You cannot sue your employer for constructive dismissal and keep your job.
 If you sue unsuccessfully sue for constructive dismissal, you will be left with no job, no severance, and a stack of legal fees that got you nowhere.

-The constructive dismissal lawyers at Levitt LLP are Canada’s leaders in employment and labour law.
-Our team of lawyers have handled countless claims of constructive dismissal.
-We have the knowledge, experience and resources to help you through every step of the process.
+The constructive dismissal and wrongful dismissal employment lawyers at Levitt LLP are experts in employment law and labour law in Toronto, the GTA and across Canada.
+Our team of employment lawyers have handled countless claims of constructive dismissal.
+Our employment lawyers have the knowledge, experience and resources to help you through every step of the process.

 Back To Our Expertise